MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 ## Overview of the Concepts [tl;dr]

-Implementing new technology solutions requires enabling the business to use and support them.
-Involving end users in development conversations and training them on usage of the solutions ensures an organizational understanding of why and how these solutions advance their own needs as well as the needs of the business.
-Structuring the system support staff to take a consultative approach with the business through repeatable business processes enables long-term collaboration to identify and focus on the most impactful solutions for the business.
-Creating a steering committee ensures a high-level strategic approach to developing solutions that can prioritize requests from across the business to better align with company goals.
-This steering committee will also be the primary audience for sharing success stories and knowledge to showcase the returns on investment.
+Implementing new technology requires training people to use it, but that's just the beginning.
+With continuous changes happening across all IT systems, you need training not just at implementation, but ongoing maintenance and expansion of training as systems evolve.
+This is where continuous learning becomes essential—training isn't a one-time event, it's an ongoing process.
+When you involve end users early and train them properly, they understand why the solution helps them and the business.
+Structure your support team to work consultatively with the business through repeatable processes.
+This creates long-term collaboration and helps you focus on the most impactful solutions.
+A steering committee ensures a strategic approach that prioritizes requests across the business and aligns with company goals.
+This committee also shares success stories and knowledge to showcase returns on investment.

 ## Definition of this competency